aramis-lab/leaspy/docs/mathematics.md

 ### Parameter estimation

-We suppose that the parameters capturing the population and the individual variability, namely fixed and random effects respectively, are latent ($z$) follow some prior distributions.
-The parameters that define these distributions are called namely model parameters ($\theta$).
+We suppose that the parameters capturing the population and the individual variability, namely fixed and random effects respectively, are latent variables ($z$) that follow some prior distributions.
+The parameters that define these distributions are called model parameters ($\theta$).
 We can also include hyperparmeters $\Pi$ that have known values.

 Estimating the parameters of the models can be done through maximisation of the likelihood.

-Assuming $y$ correspond to the observed data, $z$ the latent parameters, $\theta$ the model parameters and $\Pi$ the hyperparameters the likelihood estimated by the model is the following:
+Assuming $y$ correspond to the observed data, $z$ the latent parameters, $\theta$ the model parameters and $\Pi$ the hyperparameters, the likelihood estimated by the model is the following:

 $$
 p(y \mid \theta, \Pi) = \int_{z} p(y, z \mid  \theta, \Pi) dz